-

 This is the equivalent of the free space in bingo.
 What activity did you really love doing over the past 30 days?
 Do it again!
 You can also repeat multiple activities if you want.
 For instance, you can recite positive affirmations once per hour throughout the day while also making time in the evening to read a good book.

-And for more resources on spirituality, meditation, manifestation, and all things self-love, connect with me on Instagram and Pinterest, where I’m posting positive affirmations and empowering messages daily.
+For more resources on spirituality, meditation, manifestation, and all things self-love, connect with me on Instagram and Pinterest, where I’m posting positive affirmations and empowering messages daily.

 More Articles You May Like